 COPD and other lung diseases raise your fall risk more than most other conditions.
-When studying a large group of senior women, a 2003 study published in BMJ found that COPD played a role in more falls than other chronic conditions such as circulatory disease and coronary heart disease.
+Our analysis of 145,000 Philips Lifeline users shows that individuals with COPD fell 40 percent more than those without a chronic condition.
+When studying a large group of senior women, a 2003 study published in BMJ also found that COPD played a role in more falls than other chronic conditions such as circulatory disease and coronary heart disease.

 There are several ways COPD increases your fall risk.
-Primarily, COPD prevents your blood from being properly oxygenated, meaning your organs and brain are not receiving the oxygen they need.
+Primarily, COPD prevents your blood from being properly oxygenated.
+This means your organs and brain are not receiving the oxygen they need.
 This leads to chronic dizziness and can result in blackouts.
 Other symptoms of lung disease that increase your risk of falling include weakness in your leg muscles and impaired balance.
 Balance and strength are critical to staying steady on your feet.

 There may also be other symptoms from COPD that affect your fall risk.
 Chronic breathing issues can cause malnutrition and other nutritional deficits, depression, and cognitive impairments, among other problems.
 More studies are needed to understand the role these risk factors may play, according to an article published in Respiratory Medicine.